starinaphillips/resume-keyword-matcher/README.md

 This tool helps you identify exactly which keywords are missing from your resume so you can improve it before applying.
 You paste a job description and your resume, and the tool instantly gives you a match score along with a detailed breakdown of matched and missing keywords by category.

 Tools and Technologies Used
-ToolPurposePython 3.8+Core programming languageStreamlitWeb interface for the frontendreText cleaning and normalizationcollectionsData handling in keyword processingargparseCommand-line argument parsingVS CodeDevelopment environment
+1.Python 3.8+: Core programming language
+2.Streamlit: Web interface for the frontend
+3.re :Text cleaning and normalization
+4.collections: Data handling in keyword processing 5.argparse: Command-line argument parsing
+6.VS Code :Development environment

 Project Structure
 resume-keyword-matcher/